betomarcos/sports_performance/README.md

 # Phase 1 - June 2024

-## OVERVIEW
+## 1. OVERVIEW
 The goal of this project is to understand relationships between Sleep, Working out, Alcohol consumption, and other health metrics.
-The data in scope comes from 2 main sources: 1) Garmin exports (sleep, workouts) and 2) manual log with diet habits updated in a google sheet
+The data in scope comes from 2 main sources: 1) Garmin exports (sleep, workouts) and 2) manual log with diet habits updated in a google sheet.
+The results and outputs should include correlations summary and recommendations.

+## 2. METHODOLOGY
+The following steps are detailed after the Results section.
+1) Determine metrics to research and formulate questions for guidance
+2) Define data and data sources
+3) Exploratory Data Analysis (EDA)
+4) Data Analysis
+5) Interpretation and Insights
+6) Visualization and Presentation

-## RESULTS (work in progress)
+## 3. RESULTS

 After running the following MySQL query to pull info on sleep metrics, training, allergies, and alcohol, I exported the data to Excel and ran correlations.
   ```sql